 He stayed in the gallery for another thirty minutes, processing what had just happened and partly in shock.
 As the painting was part of an exhibition, I asked if it was okay to hold onto the piece until it ended and he agreed.

 A week later Paul was waiting outside for me to open the gallery.
 Initially, I thought he had changed his mind or wanted to see the painting again.
 However, he wanted to tell me more.
 He explained that he had had a brain tumour some years previously.
 He had been running a very successful alarm systems company.
 One day he was fine, the next day he found himself in hospital.
-His recuperation has taken many years and meant the lost of his house and business to pay for his care.
+His recuperation has taken many years and meant the loss of his house and business to pay for his care.

 Today you would never be able to tell from Paul’s attitude or his appearance that this had happen to him.
-The lady he brought the painting for is his support worker and I like to think that by buying the painting he was showing his great appreciation for her.
+The lady he bought the painting for is his support worker and I like to think that by buying the painting he was showing his great appreciation for her.

 We can never underestimate the power of an image can have and the effect that art can have on us.
 I felt privileged to witness this loving act of kindness.